-The Vampire Facelift is an innovative procedure that enhances facial volume by using a combination of hyaluronic acid, such as Juvederm, and platelet-rich plasma (PRP).
+The PRP Facelift is an innovative procedure that enhances facial volume by using a combination of hyaluronic acid, such as Juvederm, and platelet-rich plasma (PRP).

-The Vampire Facelift can address a number of common cosmetic facial issues, including:
+The PRP Facelift can address a number of common cosmetic facial issues, including:

 - Smile lines